 How can I test if my VPN is leaking data on Android or iOS?

 Run a DNS leak test and an IP address check while the VPN is connected.
 If the IP shows your real location or DNS requests go outside the VPN tunnel, you have a leak.
-Turn off vpn edge: how to disable VPN on Microsoft Edge, Edge Secure Network, extensions, and troubleshooting
+Browsec vpn-free vpn for chrome guide: how to use, safety, comparisons, and tips 2026

 Can Edge mobile block tracking without a VPN?